samwedge/rapiduino/README.md

 as follows:

     from rapiduino.components.basic import LED
+    from rapiduino.devices import PinMapping
     led = LED()
-    bindings = ((13, 0),)
+    bindings = [PinMapping(device_pin_no=13, component_pin_no=0)]
     arduino.bind_component(led, bindings)

 This creates an led object and binds it to the arduino.
 Binding it allows you to communicate with the led object, and let the led object talk to the arduino object.
 To bind an object, you need to specify bindings.
-This is basically a tuple of tuples to tell the arduino which pin is to be connected to each part of the component.
+This is basically a sequence of PinMappings to tell the arduino which pin is to be connected to each part of the component.
 In the case of the LED, there is only one pin to connect (Pin 0) which is connected to the arduino (Pin 13).
-Hence, the tuple looks like:
+Hence, the binding looks like:

-    ((13, 0),)
+    [PinMapping(device_pin_no=13, component_pin_no=0)]

 When binding, the code automatically takes care of checking compatibility, raising an error if there is a problem.
 For example, if you are trying to connect a component that requires a PWM pin to a non-PWM pin, you will get a helpful message.